wavefrontHQ/docs/pages/doc/ts_min.md

 ## Description

-You can use `min()` as:
+You can use `min()`:
-* A comparison function or as an aggregation function for time series.
+* With time series as a comparison function or as an aggregation function.
-* A conversion function for histogram series.
+* With histogram series as a conversion function.

 ### Time-Series Comparison Function